 - supporting a multi-academy trust in revising their policies for dealing with staff accused of inappropriate behaviour following safeguarding concerns raised about former employees; and

 - guiding several schools and single academies through the TUPE process following their decision to form a multi-academy trust and negotiating appropriate warranties and indemnities to manage the risks associated with subsequent employee claims.

-John is an Associate in the Employment team.
+John is a Senior Associate in the Employment team.

 John provides employment law advice, predominantly to employers who require help with contracts of employment and service agreements, handling grievances and disciplinary matters, implementing large-scale redundancy programmes, handling the TUPE transfer of staff, compromising claims of unfair dismissal, discrimination and unlawful deduction from wages and defending proceedings brought in the employment tribunal.
 He also offers employers HR support in the form of strategic counselling and guidance.